Table of Contents

 Date the journal entry by the check date.

-Debit the gross dollars from the Transactions by Account list.
+Debit the gross dollars from each Class (division in Aspire) in the Transactions by Account list from above.
+For example:

-To enter more detail on your Profit and Loss Statement for overhead labor expenses instead of coding all overhead or indirect gross payroll to one overhead or indirect expense account, you will need to create an Hours Pivot Report to properly summarize this information.
+If you would like to enter more detail on your Profit and Loss Statement for overhead labor expenses, instead of coding all overhead or indirect gross payroll to one overhead or indirect expense account, you will need to create an Hours Pivot Report to properly summarize this information.

 Choose the correct month at the Work Date Month filter.